 4. Work experience is changing

-Over the course of the pandemic, many workers quit their jobs to pursue new opportunities.
-Others were laid off or forced to stay at home under lockdown measures.
+Over the past few years, many workers were laid off or quit their jobs to pursue new opportunities.
 These personal circumstances led to an increase in self-employment, freelance work, and personal pursuits to develop new skills.

 As a result, one resume trend is that employers are seeing more of these types of experiences on resumes.
 With learning and development being prioritized by employers more than ever before, self-taught skills are very valuable experiences to include in a resume.

 Give these forms of experience the space and attention they deserve on your resume.
-Freelance work and self-employed work can be listed in the work experience section, as you would list experience for any other position.
+List your freelance work or work you did while self-employed in the work experience section of your resume, as you would list experience for any other position.
 Employers will likely be impressed by your adaptability, initiative, and entrepreneurial spirit.

 If you’ve taken courses and acquired new skills, you can list them specifically under a continuing education or professional development section.
 Including such information shows employers that you’re a motivated self-starter who is eager to learn and grow.